capitala61/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 - **Space Exploration**:
   - For objects launched into space, air resistance is negligible at high altitudes, but gravitational variation (due to Earth's curvature) and velocity are still factors that affect trajectory calculations.

 ---

 ## 2. Python Code to Simulate Air Resistance and Uneven Terrain

-Below is a Python code to simulate projectile motion considering air resistance and varying terrain height.
+Below is a Python code to simulate projectile motion considering air resistance and varying terrain height
 ---

 ![alt text](image-1.png)

 ---

 ```python
 import numpy as np
 import matplotlib.pyplot as plt